AzMarie Livingston: Acting

 Livingston portrayed Hakeem's best friend Chicken on Fox's Empire.
 In 2009, Livingston appeared in the award-winning film Precious.
 In 2010, she went on to appear on the television shows The Real Housewives of New York City and The Jacksons: A Family Dynasty.
 After her stint on Top Model, Livingston acquired a role on the gay television series, DTLA, which airs on OUTtv and Logo.
 Working alongside actresses Melanie Griffith and Sandra Bernhard, Livingston plays the role of Ricki, who is Griffith's girlfriend on the show.
 Of her breakthrough role, Livingston says, "Being a rookie with all-stars made me a little nervous, but I don't think I showed it."
 Livingston starred in a leading role in the romantic comedy Almost Amazing by director Justin Price (The Cloth).

 Music

 Livingston started out as an extra in several music videos prior to her solo career as well as before competing on America's Next Top Model, including Kelly Rowland's "Motivation" and Nicki Minaj's "Moment 4 Life".
-As of 2012, she is reportedly working on an album; her debut single "Morning Guarantee" was released in December 2012.
-On August 31, 2014 Livingston released her debut EP on SoundCloud titled HipPopMelodicPoetry.
+Her debut single "Morning Guarantee" was released in December 2012.
+On August 31, 2014, Livingston released her debut EP on SoundCloud titled HipPopMelodicPoetry.
 Her single "We Hot" was released in 2015.